EasyRy/RepKPU/README.md

 * We provide a pre-processed PU-GAN testing set with multiple resolutions of GT point clouds.
+* If you want to generate testing point clouds from mesh files by youself, please refer to [here](https://github.com/yunhe20/Grad-PU).

 After data preparation, the overall directory structure should be:
 ```